Paco's Anatomy

 👾 Gameplay

-Basicly the game is made by 3 mini-games, on the screen you can see 3 boxes on the left side, and some gauges on the right side.
+Basically, the game is made up of 3 mini-games.
+On the screen, you see 3 boxes on the left side and some gauges on the right.

-Each gauge represent one organ, when the organ's mini-game starts, the gauge starts decreasing too until the game is completed, which put back the gauge to the max.
+Each gauge represents one organ.
+When an organ's mini-game starts, its gauge begins to decrease until the game is completed, which resets the gauge to full.

-If two gauges decrease to zero the game will be lost, you have to keep Paco alive for 2 minutes, with then at least 2 organs alive.
+If two gauges drop to zero, the game is lost.
+You have to keep Paco alive for 2 minutes, with at least 2 organs still functioning.

 Gameplay Video